drnasmith/secret_santa/README.md

 Example code to generate secret santa for a given list of names

 ## Running
-Two options are available: list and shuffle
-Select which one by passing the -m or --method option Default is the list option
+Three options are available: list, shuffle and zip Select which one by passing the -m or --method option Default is the list option